Fair allocation of combinations of indivisible goods and chores: Acknowledgements

 \section{Acknowledgements}

-We would like to thank B{\'{e}}rczi et al. $(2020)$ for pointing out an error of the IJCAI version \cite{ijcai2019-8}.
-We thank the reviewers at IJCAI-19 for helpful feedback.
+We would like to thank \citet{brczi2020envyfree} and \citet{BSV20a} for pointing out an error of the IJCAI version \citep{ijcai2019-8}.
+We thank the IJCAI 2019 reviewers and Warut Suksompong for helpful feedback.
 Ayumi Igarashi is supported by the KAKENHI Grant-in-Aid for JSPS Fellows number 18J00997.
-Haris Aziz is supported by a UNSW Scientia Fellowship.
 Toby Walsh is funded by the European Research Council under the Horizon 2020 Programme via AMPLify 670077.